CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`DocTest` defines the following member variables.
 They are initialized by the constructor, and should not be modified directly.

-   .. attribute:: examples
+.. attribute:: DocTest.examples

    A list of :class:`Example` objects encoding the individual interactive Python examples that should be run by this test.

-   .. attribute:: globs
+.. attribute:: DocTest.globs

    The namespace (aka globals) that the examples should be run in.
 This is a dictionary mapping names to values.
 Any changes to the namespace made by the examples (such as binding new variables) will be reflected in :attr:`globs` after the test is run.

-   .. attribute:: name
+.. attribute:: DocTest.name

    A string name identifying the :class:`DocTest`.
 Typically, this is the name of the object or file that the test was extracted from.

-   .. attribute:: filename
+.. attribute:: DocTest.filename

    The name of the file that this :class:`DocTest` was extracted from; or ``None`` if the filename is unknown, or if the :class:`DocTest` was not extracted from a file.

-   .. attribute:: lineno
+.. attribute:: DocTest.lineno

    The line number within :attr:`filename` where this :class:`DocTest` begins, or ``None`` if the line number is unavailable.
 This line number is zero-based with respect to the beginning of the file.

-   .. attribute:: docstring
+.. attribute:: DocTest.docstring

    The string that the test was extracted from, or 'None' if the string is unavailable, or if the test was not extracted from a string.

 .. _doctest-example: